-Business entities in Colombia
+Business entities in Colombia in 2023

 Since 2003, Healy Consultants provides our Clients with the best corporate structures for business in Colombia.
 There are several ways of doing business in Colombia, the most common being the setting up of a simplified public limited company (SAS).
 Alternatively, entrepreneurs have an option of establishing a limited liability company (Ltda.) or a public limited company (SA).
 Foreign legal entities may also set up a branch office or a representative office.